rubin-khadka/STM32_Digital_Thermometer/README.md

 # STM32F103C8 Temperature Display with 74HC595 & 7-Segment Display

 ## Project Overview
 A digital thermometer using STM32F103C8T6 (Blue Pill) that reads temperature from an LM35 sensor and displays it on a 4-digit 7-segment display using two daisy-chained 74HC595 shift registers.
 The project features register-level ADC reading and SPI communication for optimal performance, providing real-time temperature measurement.

+***Note***: EEPROM and memory card module implementation planned for future version.

 ### Hardware Components
 - MCU: STM32F103C8T6 (Blue Pill)